LightningStalker/hamule/README.md

 ### The Calculators
 * boost.c      - boost converters, find L, duty cycle, filter cap, etc.
 * clod.c       - coil loaded verticals or dipoles, variable coil position, center loded for example
-* clod (base loaded).c - base loading only, not very ideal but much simpler
+* bclod.c      - base loading only, not very ideal but much simpler
 * dist         - get geographic distance to other station from A to B
 * elcut.c      - element cutting, a tuning aid to find how much to cut off
 * formvar.c    - user interface for entering data into calculators